wndshldhzrd/BBEGinator/backend/readme.md

 The above instructions are only for testing the python locally but do not actually update the api we have running over at https://zevce.pythonanywhere.com/ .
 When we have python code thats ready to deploy live please talk to me (Zev/Vutsrq) and I will update the pythonanywhere code with the new Python code.
+If you are having trouble making an api call either from the front end or the back end please also feel free to talk to me as I will probably have the best knowledge on how the two sides of our website talk to each other.